gvermag22/python-automation-scripts/README.md

 # python-automation-scripts
 This repository is a collection of miscellaneous python automation scripts for social media automation:

-- sendtext.py and sendimage.py are for sending personalized Whatsapp text and image messages
-- redditpost.py is for posting personalized messages on reddit groups
-- fbgrouppost.py is for posting messages on facebook groups
-- youtubepost.py is for posting comments to top videos that are returned for specified keywords

-Right now, these run well on Unix or MacOS.

-- As of June 5 2022, these scripts are working fine.
-- However, Whatsapp will keep changing the UI structure and the scripts are expected to break at some point.
-- Mainly, the xpath value of UI/text components will need to be verified/updated.

 ## MacOS setup
 ```
 brew install python #install python